 At the same time, breach of the obligations makes a basis for application of sanctions provided for by codes, other laws or a contract.
 It is worth remembering about the need to fulfill the obligation properly on time, which is regulated in Articles 526, 530 of the Civil Code of Ukraine.

 According to Article 1054 of the Civil Code of Ukraine, under a loan agreement, one party (lender – bank or other financial institution) undertakes to provide funds (loan) to the borrower in the amount and on the terms stipulated by the agreement, and the borrower undertakes to repay the loan and pay interest.
-That is, the lender’s obligation is to issue funds, which, according to the contract, corresponds to the borrower’s obligations to return funds with all accrued interest.
+That is, the lender’s obligation is to issue funds, which, according to the contract, correspond to the borrower’s obligations to return funds with all accrued interest.

-The current practice in our country shows that often having signed a loan agreement, having received money (loan) from a bank (lender), using them, the borrower does not always aim at fulfilling its obligations and returning borrowed funds to its lender.
+The current practice in our country shows that having signed a loan agreement, having received money (loan) from a bank (lender), using them, the borrower does not always aim at fulfilling its obligations and returning borrowed funds to its lender.

-In theory, the borrower (debtor) should understand and be aware at the moment of the loan agreement conclusion that in one way or another, it will have to repay not only the loan amount, but also all charges to it, provided for by agreement and / or by the law, and for late payment as well.
+In theory, the borrower (debtor) should understand and be aware at the moment of the loan agreement conclusion that in one way or another it will have to repay not only the loan amount but also all charges to it, provided for by agreement and / or by the law, and for late payment as well.